 After venting to my working mom friends, I realized that not only am I not alone, but they are here to help us.
 While not having many family members, i.e. grandparents, who can drop their bingo game and tend to their grandchild, we have to rely on ourselves or be grateful if the daycare she’s been going to since four months old can assist us until we can arrive.
 We don’t work very far, but we are a boat and train away from our only child and that made us decide that for this back to school year, we are going to rely on others to keeping our sanity in an emergency.

 Here are some back to school tips I put together from my experience last year as a working mom of a grade school child.

 Back to School tip #1

-Utilize the end of the summer, the time before labor day, to meet with your friends and family.
+Utilize the end of the summer, the time before labor day, to meet with your friends and family and just chill.
 This would usually be for a barbecue or house party to celebrate the end of the summer and back to backpacks, jackets and homework.
 During this time together, talk to adults and those teenagers to create plans.
 In the first few days, we have to fill out those In Case of Emergency forms and this is where we sit and look at each other like, do you think so and so will be able to pick her up until we get there?
 Why guess, when you can plan ahead of time, but asking and having it in place.